ruslo/hunter/docs/contributing.rst

   See :doc:`CMake version for Hunter </quick-start/cmake>`.

 * Verify CMake, build tools and C/C++ compilers you're planning to use.
-  Try to build simple CMake project (check
+  E.g. try to build simple CMake project (check
   `this document <http://cgold.readthedocs.io/en/latest/first-step.html>`__
   in case you have troubles):